Akshit-101/Stock/README.md

 # Stock

-# This is stock project
+# This is stock project related to stock details.